osuran/azure-artifacts/wso2as/README.md

 ## How to deploy

+Below steps are invloved in deploying azure artifacts

 ### 1) Capture the Virtual Machine.
 * Log into to your VM from a SSH client and execute the following command.

 $sudo waagent -deprovision+user

 type 'y' to continue and then exit the ssh client

 * Then log into to your Azure subscription from Azue CLI in your local machine.
 If you have not installed Azure CLI click [here](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/):